kayabaNerve/threshold-threshold-ecdsa/README.md

 A fully-linearly-scaling threshold ECDSA signing experiment premised on threshold encryption.

-This achieves a 3-round O(n) (in bandwidth and computational cost) signing protocol with identifiable aborts and without a trusted setup (if correct).
-The message only needs to be known by the last round, enabling the first two to be preprocessed, yet presumably does not achieve concurrent security if preprocessed.
+This achieves 2-round O(n) (in bandwidth and computational cost) signing protocol with identifiable aborts and without a trusted setup (if correct).
+The first round may be preprocessable.

 Please see the [write-up](./write-up.md) for more info on the protocol.